F.A.Q. Frequently Asked Questions.

 Q. How much hair is required for a Bracelet, Tassels or Necklaces?

-A. I will require about the thickness of your index finger and a minimum length of 40cm, (however the longer the better) of TAIL hair for most bracelets.
+A. We will require about the thickness of your index finger and a minimum length of 40cm, (however the longer the better) of TAIL hair for most bracelets.
 The length of the tail hair is important so the longer the better.
 Please secure the hair with a rubber band or similar.

 Customers will have their unused hair returned with the order.